amient/hello-kafka-streams/README.md

 This is an equivalent of [hello-samza](https://samza.apache.org/startup/hello-samza/0.10/) project which transforms wikipedia irc channel events into wikipdia-raw topic and does some basic stateful aggregation of stats over this record stream.
 It uses only Apache Kafka components, namely Kafka Connect and Kafka Streams.

+You can fina a walk-through tutorial for this demo and more backtround about the APIs used here in [this  post](http://www.confluent.io/blog/hello-world-kafka-connect-kafka-streams) at Confluent's blog.

 # Quick Start